-In this article, we study the pairing symmetry of the K$_2$Cr$_3$As$_3$H$_x$ via the random-phase-approximation (RPA) approach\cite{RPA1,RPA2,RPA3,Kuroki2008,Scalapino2009,Scalapino2011,Liu2013,Liu2018,ZhangLD:19}, adopting the six-band tight-binding (TB) model proposed in Ref\cite{Wu:15}.
-Adopting the band structure for $x=0$, we use the rigid-band approximation to study the $x$- dependence of the pairing symmetry and the superconducting $T_c$ in the regime $x\in (0,0.7)$.
-Our results yield that the hydrogen doping induces a transition in the pairing symmetry of the system, shifting it from a $p_z$-wave to a $p_x\pm ip_y$-wave.
-Particularly, tuning the doping level, $T_c$ reaches its peak around $x\in (0.2,0.4)$, and the $p_x\pm ip_y$-wave leads the pairing symmetry in these doping levels.
-Investigating the Fermi surface (FS) we found this high $T_c$ obtained at the 3D-quasi-1D Lifshitz-transition doping level.
+In this article, we study the pairing symmetry of the K$_2$Cr$_3$As$_3$H$_x$ via the random-phase-approximation (RPA) approach \cite{RPA1,RPA2,RPA3,Kuroki2008,Scalapino2009,Scalapino2011,Liu2013,Liu2018,ZhangLD:19}, adopting the six-band tight-binding (TB) model proposed in Ref. \cite{Wu:15}.
+Based on the band structure for $x=0$, we use the rigid-band approximation to study the $x$- dependence of the pairing symmetry and the superconducting $T_c$ in the regime $x\in (0,0.7)$.
+Our results yield that the hydrogen doping induces a transition in the pairing symmetry of the system, from a $p_z$-wave type to a $p_x\pm ip_y$-wave type.
+Particularly, when the $p_x\pm ip_y$-wave leads the pairing symmetry, $T_c$ reaches its peak.
+Investigating the Fermi surface (FS) we found this high $T_c$ is obtained at the 3D-quasi-1D Lifshitz-transition doping level.
 To understand the physical origin of this superconducting phase transition, we investigate the distribution of the density of states (DOS) over the Fermi surface at different dopings.
-It shows that for dopings near 0.3, where the $p_x\pm ip_y$-wave leads the pairing symmetry, the DOS peaks at larger $k_x(k_y)$ compared with $k_z$.
-For other dopings where $p_z$-wave is the leading pairing symmetry, the DOS peaks at larger $k_z$.
+It shows that for dopings near 0.3, where the $p_x\pm ip_y$-wave leads the pairing symmetry, the DOS reaches its peak at larger $k_x(k_y)$ compared with $k_z$.
+For other dopings where $p_z$-wave is the leading pairing symmetry, the DOS reaches its peak at larger $k_z$.
 We further discuss experimental verification of this $p_x\pm ip_y$-wave superconducting state with point gap nodes.

 The rest of this paper is organized as follows: In Sec. \ref{sec:TB}, we construct the effective TB model and introduce the details of the RPA approach engaged in our calculations.
 In Sec. \ref{sec:FTA}, we analyze the magnetic fluctuations affecting the superconducting pairing through the dependence of the susceptibility on doping.
 In Sec. \ref{phase_diagram} we calculate the dependence of superconducting pairing symmetry on hydrogen doping using the RPA approach.
 In Sec. \ref{p+ip}, we further propose the physical origin and experimental behaviors of the obtained $p_x\pm ip_y$-wave superconductivity.
 A summary is given in Sec. \ref{sec:conclusion} together with some discussions about possible experimental implications.